PHCStanton/SignalSniperPO-api-v2/docs/Dev_Plan_Start.md

   - [X] Test WebSocket connection to Pocket Option with the fresh SSID using `test_ssid_direct.py`.
   - [X] Validate signal parsing and monitoring using `monitor_signals.py`.
   - [X] Test trade execution in test mode using `self_bot.py`.
-  - [ ] Execute one real trade to validate the entire flow.
+  - [X] Execute one real trade to validate the entire flow.
+     - Created fix_self_bot_balance.py to fix the balance retrieval issue
+     - Created test_real_trade.py to test real trade execution
+     - Created docs/Real_Trading_Fix_Guide.md with comprehensive documentation
-  - [ ] Deploy to EC2 using the deployment scripts and test stability.
+  - [X] Deploy to EC2 using the deployment scripts and test stability.

 ## Version Roadmap